 - Chronic stress of the wrist from manual labor

 Digital nerves lesions usually result from trauma or external compression.

 - ‘Claw hand’

 - Atrophy of the little finger

-- A restricted ulnar deviation of the hand and an incomplete fist: the fourth and the fifth fingers do not fully flex because of failure of the ulnar part of the flexor digitorum profundus
+- Restricted ulnar deviation of the hand and an incomplete fist: the 4th and the 5th fingers do not fully flex because of failure of the ulnar part of the flexor digitorum profundus

-- A lack of adduction of the thumb – Froment’s sign
+- Lack of adduction of the thumb – Froment’s sign

-- A loss of sensation in the small finger
+- Loss of sensation in the small finger

-4th and 5th finger hyperextension at metacarpophalangeal joints and flexion of the interphalangeal joints.
-Also known as the “hand of benediction”.
+Fourth and 5th finger hyperextension at metacarpophalangeal joints and flexion of the interphalangeal joints.
+Also known as the ‘hand of benediction’.